gatsbywpthemes/gatsby-wp-themes/examples/ginger/README.md

 },
 ```

-Please note that the font family names are case sensitive.
+> Please note that the font family names are case sensitive.
-You can choose font variants that you want to install.
+> You can also choose font variants that you want to install.

 ---